jakob-bagterp/colorist-for-python/docs/user-guide/extended-colors/hex.md

 ---
-title: Guide to Hex Colors
+title: How to Add Hex Colors to Text
 description: The easiest way to print text with 24-bit RGB colors in terminal output using Hex codes and Colorist for Python.
 Includes code examples.
 tags:
     - Features